We help parents navigate

 We are Parent Coach Professionals

 An experienced, highly trained, and credentialed team of passionate coaches dedicated to supporting parents who are helping their teen, young adult, or post-secondary adult confront the challenges of increasing independence.
-As proud members of the International Coach Federation (ICF) – and with more than 150 years of combined experience – we help parents focus on their familial relationships, strategize new tools and solutions, and more effectively assist in moving their adolescent/young adult to greater self-reliance.
+With more than 150 years of combined experience – we help parents focus on their familial relationships, strategize new tools and solutions, and more effectively assist in moving their adolescent/young adult to greater self-reliance.

 Utilizing the ICF’s Core Competencies and Code of Ethics, Parent Coach Professionals supports parents through an objective process of interactive phone sessions covering both coach-led and parent-led topics personalized to that parent’s unique situation and family dynamic.
 Specifically, we assist with: